linckosz/deezertest/README.md

    - '/_INSTALLATION/ssl.key'

 3. SQL
-   - Import the file '/_INSTALLATION/demo_deezer.sql', it will create the database and the user 'demo_deezer' used by the PHP application
+   - Import the file '/_INSTALLATION/demo_deezer.sql', it will create the database and the user 'demo_deezer' used by the PHP application.
+   - The schema structure is available as a picture here: '/_INSTALLATION/demo_deezer_schema.png'.
    - The hostname restriction for the user 'demo_deezer' is '192.168.1.%', modified it according to your connection setting.
-If any issue, just use the wildcard '%'
+If any issue, just use the wildcard '%'.
+   - If the logic code (alias PHP) is well written, I prefer to not use foreign keys, they can drastically slow down the application.
+   - To keep track of Create/Update/Delete operation, I do not use Timestamp because a gap of a second is to big and can be annoying for users when sorting mixed models.
+Instead, I use an interger giving milliseconds of UNIX time.

 4. Database connecton
    - The file '/config/Database.php' contains connection information for the PHP application.
 If any issue with the user 'demo_deezer', just use the root user.